Marketing data management

 Step 5: Setting up a Snowflake dashboard to analyze the data

-With the data successfully loaded and modeled in Snowflake, you can now create a dashboard to visualize your marketing performance.
+With the data successfully loaded and modeled in Snowflake, you can create a dashboard to visualize your marketing performance.

 Creating dashboard filters

-Filters allow you to explore your data interactively.
+Filters let you explore your data interactively.

-- Click the Filters icon on the top left.
+- Click the Filters icon.

 - Click + Filter to create the following two filters: